Image © ITV Studios, 1969

 Meredith Edwards

-Character & Episode: Hodder in It's Supposed to be Thicker Than Water
+Character & Episode: Hodder in It's Supposed To Be Thicker Than Water

 Born: 10/06/1917, Rhosllannerchrugog, Denbighshire, Wales